ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt05_bindless.md

 }
 ```

-Note that to optimize memory consumption, we have compressed the mesh and material identifier in a single `uint`.
+Note that to optimize memory consumption, you have compressed the mesh and material identifier in a single `uint`.

-Once we have our UV coordinates, we can retrieve the material ID from a different table and use it to index into our texture arrays.
-We also keep separate bindless arrays, each one containing the different textures we will need to use.
-Finally, we can then use the UV coordinates to sample the textures and compute the final color.
+Once you have our UV coordinates, you can retrieve the material ID from a different table and use it to index into our texture arrays.
+You also keep separate bindless arrays, each one containing the different textures we will need to use.
+Finally, you can then use the UV coordinates to sample the textures and compute the final color.

 ``` glsl
 layout(set = BINDLESS_MATERIALS_SET, binding = binding_index) uniform texture2D base_color_textures[BINDLESS_MAX_MATERIALS];